Pirates rout Marlins 11-0 to stop 7-game slide

-MIAMI (AP) — Steven Brault scattered eight hits over six innings, and the Pittsburgh Pirates stopping a seven-game slide by routing the Miami Marlins 11-0 on Friday night.
+Brault scattered eight hits over six innings, and the Pirates stopped a seven-game slide by routing the Miami Marlins 11-0 on Friday night.

 Brault (3-1) was hit on his left leg by Starlin Castro’s line drive in the first, but it didn’t seem to affect him very much.

+“That was not ideal, that’s not what we’re looking for, right in the shin,” Brault said.
+“When they came out we had a little laugh over it and I said, ‘I’m OK.’
+You don’t feel it at first and when you stand up, ‘Oh yeah, that doesn’t feel great.’
+I’m OK, it’s just a bruise.”

 The left-hander struck out six and walked none.
 He also went 2 for 2 at the plate.

 Colin Moran drove in a career-high five runs with two singles and a homer and Bryan Reynolds had a career-best four hits for the Pirates, who got their first win since June 6 against Atlanta.
 They finished with 18 hits, matching a season high.